Macaulay2/M2/M2/INSTALL-CMake.md

 git clone https://github.com/mahrud/M2.git -b feature/cmake
 ```

-2. Setup the build directory:
+2. Setup the build environment:
 ```
 cd M2/M2/BUILD/build
 cmake -S ../.. -B . \
       -DMP_LIBRARY=MPIR \
       -DCMAKE_BUILD_TYPE=Release
 ```
-We build with MPIR as the multiple precision arithmetic library by default.To use GMP, use `-DMP_LIBRARY=GMP` instead.
+We build with MPIR as the multiple precision arithmetic library by default.
+To use GMP, use `-DMP_LIBRARY=GMP` instead.
+This command generates Makefiles.
+To generate Ninja files instead, add `-GNinja`.

-3. Build the libraries that Macaulay2 requires:
+3. Build the libraries that will be linked with the Macaulay2 executable:
 ```
 make build-libraries
 ```